 Are any road closures planned and if so when?

-Why is the project going to take so long?
+Why is the project taking so long?

-Will a pedestrian route be maintained?
+Will a pedestrian access be maintained?

 How will this affect residents and businesses located on the proposed section of works?